openlawteam/docs/docs/review-tool/README.md

 ### Edit

-The text editor allows you to fix typos, add/fix variables that were not identified at [Variable Classification](#variable-classification) or
+The text editor allows you to fix typos, add/fix variables that were not identified at the [Variable Classification](#variable-classification) or
 [Variable Renaming](#variable-renaming) stages.
 You can also add or remove clauses that you might need.